stern/stern/README.md

  `--field-selector`          |                               | Selector (field query) to filter on.
 If present, default to ".*" for the pod-query.
  `--include`, `-i`           | `[]`                          | Log lines to include. (regular expression) `--init-containers`         | `true`                        | Include or exclude init containers.
- `--kubeconfig`              |                               | Path to kubeconfig file to use.
-Default to KUBECONFIG variable then ~/.kube/config path.
+ `--kubeconfig`              |                               | Path to the kubeconfig file to use for CLI requests.
  `--max-log-requests`        | `-1`                          | Maximum number of concurrent logs to request.
 Defaults to 50, but 5 when specifying --no-follow
  `--namespace`, `-n`         |                               | Kubernetes namespace to use.
 Default to namespace configured in kubernetes context.
 To specify multiple namespaces, repeat this or set comma-separated value.
  `--no-follow`               | `false`                       | Exit when all logs have been shown.